 The Amount Taken from Salaries

-CSRS employees contribute between 7 and 9 percent of their salaries to the system.
-FERS employees contribute a comparable amount when Social Security is factored in.
-Federal employees hired during or before 2012 contribute 8 percent, and employees hired after 2012 contribute 3.1%.
+CSRS employees contribute between 7% and 9% of their salaries to the system.
+It should be noted, however, that FERS employees contribute a comparable amount when Social Security is factored into the total contribution.
+Federal employees hired before or during 2012 contribute 8%, and employees hired after 2012 contribute 3.1%.